Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 2. Optionally, set the `JUPYTER_HOME` environment variable to the directory in which to store JupyterLab's configuration files.
 The default location is `~/.jupyter`.

-## Provide your cloud service provider credentials to Docker
+## Pass your cloud service provider credentials to Docker

 :::note
-You can provide the credentials two ways:
+You can pass the credentials two ways:
 - Use a YAML file that contains environment varibles for storing your credentials.
 - Use a local volume containing your credentials.